Samoa: Tourism

+Samoa markets itself internationally as 'Beautiful Samoa.' and promotes key attractions that include diving and snorkeling and unique features such as blowholes, lava fields and the To Sua ocean trench, a sinkhole and swimming hole.
+A 2013 report stated that the most popular activities for holidaymakers to Samoa are swimming or visiting beaches, relaxing, visiting cafes and restaurants, shopping and sightseeing.
+The most popular attractions for holidaymakers were Lalomanu and Saleapaga beaches, To Sua Trench, Piula Cave Pool, Papaseea sliding rocks, Saleaula lava fields and Robert Louis Stevenson’s villa and grave.

 Agriculture

 Taro, a root crop, traditionally was Samoa's largest export, generating more than half of all export revenue in 1993.
 A fungal blight devastated the plants, and in each year since 1994 taro exports have accounted for less than 1% of export revenue.

 In the period before German colonisation (from the late 19th century), Samoa produced mostly copra.
 German merchants and settlers were active in introducing large-scale plantation operations and in developing new industries, notably cocoa beans and rubber, relying on imported labourers from China and Melanesia.
-When the value of natural rubber fell drastically, about the end of the Great War (World War I) in 1918, the New Zealand government encouraged the production of bananas, for which there is a large market in New Zealand.
+When the value of natural rubber fell drastically, about the end of World War I in 1918, the New Zealand government encouraged the production of bananas, for which there is a large market in New Zealand.

 Because of variations in altitude, Samoa can cultivate a large range of tropical and subtropical crops.
 Land is not generally available to outside interests.
 Of the total land area of 2,934 km2, about 24.4% is in permanent crops and another 21.2% is arable.
 About 4.4% is Western Samoan Trust Estates Corporation (WSTEC).

 The staple products of Samoa are copra (dried coconut meat), cocoa beans (for chocolate), rubber, and bananas.
 The annual production of both bananas and copra has been in the range of 13,000-15,000 tonne.
 If the coconut rhinoceros beetle in Samoa were eradicated, Samoa could produce in excess of 40,000 tonne of copra.
 Samoan cocoa beans are of very high quality and are used in fine New Zealand chocolates.
 Most are Criollo-Forastero hybrids.
 Coffee grows well, but production has been uneven.
 WESTEC is the biggest coffee producer.

 Other agricultural industries have proven less successful.
 Sugarcane production was originally established by Germans in the early 20th century.
 Old train tracks for transporting cane can be seen at some plantations east of Apia.
 Pineapples grow well in Samoa, but have not moved beyond local consumption to become a major export.